themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 \
  The article [Continuous Amenorrhea May Be Insufficient to Stop the Progression of Colorectal Endometriosis](https://www.jmig.org/article/S1553-4650(16)30047-4/abstract) provides similar insights into the use of hormonal contraception for disease management.
 It "demonstrates the obvious progression of deep rectal endometriosis despite 4 years of continuous hormonal therapy."

-For a deeper dive into the benefits and side effects of hormonal contraceptives, I would again suggest Dr. Jolene Brighten and Dr. Laura Briden as top authorities on hormonal health and hormonal contraceptives.
+For a deeper dive into the benefits and side effects of hormonal contraceptives, I would again suggest[ Dr. Jolene Brighten](https://drbrighten.com/birth-control-what-your-doctor-didnt-tell-you/) and [Dr. Laura Briden](https://www.larabriden.com/the-pill-is-bad-medicine-7-ways-that-hormonal-contraception-harms-women/) as top authorities on hormonal health and hormonal contraceptives.
+Hormonal contraceptives can cause intolerable, significantly negative side effects including stroke, Chron's Disease, and certain cancers.
+Side effects can last long after cessation of the medication.
+Endopedia.com discusses specific drugs effectiveness and side effects on their [site](http://endopaedia.info/treatment7.html).

 **Alternative Therapies:**

-Alternative therapies can include Chinese medicine, acupuncture, yoga, and
+Alternative therapies can include various methods aimed at mitigating symptoms and disease management.
+Chinese medicine, acupuncture, yoga, and

+(physical therapy, acupuncture, aromatherapy, myofascial release therapy, exercise (see our group here), herbal therapy, holistic, integrative medicine, Diet and lifestyle

 **Pain Management:**

-****
+Pain management can include any method of therapy including medical, coping, and

+For more details on specific treatment options check out Vital Health Endometriosis Center's helpful [site](https://www.vitalhealth.com/endometriosis-specialty-center/learn-about-endometriosis/endometriosis-treatment-options/).

 ## Finding a Specialist: